 4. Cost of Entertainment in the UK

-International students need to include entertainment costs in their monthly budget plan as it is impossible for them to survive without it.
-Being away from family and friends, you need an outlet other than studies to keep yourself busy.
-Other than that, Wi-Fi, Sim, and TV-related costs will also fall under the entertainment category in your monthly budget.
+International students need to include entertainment costs in their monthly budget plan as it is impossible for them to survive without them.
+You need an outlet other than studies to keep yourself busy.
+Other than that, Wi-Fi, SIM, and TV-related costs will also fall under the entertainment category in your monthly budget.
 There are various discount offers and mobile service providers to choose from, so do thorough research before investing in a SIM or mobile data plan.
 You can apply the same strategy when picking a Wi-Fi connection.
 Here is a list of the average costs of entertainment sources: